eu-digital-identity-wallet/eudi-app-android-wallet-ui/wiki/go_live.md

 ## Local Development With Self-Signed Certificates

-The existing build/config docs include a trust-all `X509TrustManager` example for local services.
+The build and configuration docs now recommend debug-only CA trust for local services.

 Production rule:

-Do not ship any code that trusts all certificates or disables hostname verification.
+Do not add or ship any code that trusts all certificates or disables hostname verification.

 For production-like test environments: